AllChimes.org The Tower Bell Chimers Web Site.

 - Whitechapel made dozens of them, as Mears (1848-50), C&G Mears (1851), Mears & Stainbank (1867-1932).

-CT Old Greenwich, Boat House, Tods Point CM-15, May be Taylor, works off circular drum, 2 hammers per bell, not rung together.
+CT Old Greenwich, Boat House, Tods Point, 1901-CM-15 Markings appear to make it by Warner, works off circular drum, 2 hammers per bell, not rung together.

-NJ Newark, Blessed Sacrament -1927-WT-CM-16 They claim it never was there, but there are docs and a writeup that says they were loaded into a car for the trip The entry is blurred.
-Was there a Blessed Sacrament in NYC?
+NJ Newark, Blessed Sacrament -1927-WT-CM-16 They claim it never was there, but there are WT docs and a writeup that says they were loaded into a car for the trip The entry is blurred.
+Could this be a Blessed Sacrament in NYC?

 NY Brooklyn, St. Thomas Episcopal -1924-WT-CM-11, elec., active, have WT docs.